tonyxieuoft/BCB430_Chang_Lab_program/README.md

 The directory must be in ***NEPR (NCBI exon pull results) format**, and contain sequences for the genes the user wishes to refine names/descriptions for.
 Ideally, the query sequences provided should be from the **same taxa** as the taxa of interest the user wishes to pull genes for.

 Given the above two considerations, the easiest way to generate query sequences is to simply **first run an iteration of option #1**, with the gene query and taxa files containing the genes and taxa of interest to refine names and descriptions for.
+If a previous iteration of the NCBI Exon Puller has been ran in a program session, the program will automatically suggest the filepath to its results as input for the gene description refiner.

 #### Original gene query file (required input)